Skip to content

 }

 The value of a variable is defined through an expression.
-In Listing 1, the integer value 1 is obtained from the string expression "1", which evaluates to the integer value.

 The following keywords can/must be provided: